Grafton-Fraser: Recent history

-In 1999 the company continued to expand, buying the Canadian operations of Repp Ltd. Big and Tall stores from the bankrupt Edison Brothers Stores of St. Louis, Missouri.
+In 1999 Stonehouse continued to expand the company, buying the Canadian operations of Repp Ltd. Big and Tall stores from the bankrupt Edison Brothers Stores of St. Louis, Missouri.
 The purchase marked the repatriation of a chain which was started by Canadians.
-The chain was repositioned slightly to complement the merchandise mix of George Richards.
+The chain was repositioned and re-merchandise the merchandise mix to its original origins and customer base.
 It was re-branded Mr. Big & Tall in a large media campaign in the fall of 1999, returning to its original name.

 Later that same year Grafton-Fraser struck an agreement with Timberland retail stores.
 This partnership led to Grafton-Fraser being the franchise operator of Timberland-branded retail stores.
 The company was quick to open two new flagship Timberland stores which are recognized for both their footwear and clothing selection.
 The division peaked at nine stores in very short order.

 The year 2000 saw the largest acquisition of all.
-Grafton-Fraser bought the Tip Top Tailors chain from Dylex Ltd. in July of that year.
-Overnight, the size of the Company doubled to over 200 stores and approximately $200 million in revenue.
+Grafton-Fraser bought the Tip Top Tailors chain along with Weston Apparel and Montreal based San Remo Knitting and importing business from Dylex Ltd. in July of that year.
+Stonehouse quickly divested Weston Apparel and San Remo.
+The size of the Company doubled to over 200 stores and approximately $200 million in revenue.

 The Tip Top Tailors chain was started in Toronto in 1909 by David Dunkelman in Toronto.
 The rented store was at 245 Yonge Street, and Dunkelman sold tailored suits for $14.
 The name of the chain was chosen by a customer in a contest.
 Originally, Tip Top Tailors sold tailored suits, and this continued up until the 1960s.
 Tip Top made its own merchandise.
 In 1929, it built a large building near the Toronto waterfront to house all its operations, including administration and manufacturing.
 During the Second World War, it made uniforms for many allied armed forces.

 The Company also acquired the Kingsport Clothiers store.

 In 2005, the Company made the decision to retire the Jack Fraser name and rename all Jack Fraser stores Tip Top Tailors, finding that the Tip Top Tailors name was more recognizable.
 In cities where both a Jack Fraser and a Tip Top Tailors were present, the more profitable of the two stores stayed open and, where necessary, changed its name to Tip Top Tailors.
 Today there are over 100 Tip Top Tailors across Canada in all provinces except Quebec and Prince Edward Island.

-In 2006 July, the federal Competition Bureau announced that it had reached an agreement with Grafton-Fraser and its President resolving the Bureau's concerns over the company's pricing practices.
-The Bureau alleged that Grafton-Fraser tagged these garments with both a regular and a sale price when, in fact, the garments were not sold in any significant quantity or for any reasonable period of time at the regular price.
-Among other things, the Agreement called for the payment of an administrative monetary penalty and costs totalling $1.2 million.
+Change continued for Grafton-Fraser.
+In May 2007, Stonehouse sold majority ownership of the company to Gordon Brothers Group, an investment banking company from Boston, USA.
+Unfortunately, the new Gordon Brothers board of directors proceeded to implement incompetent new management and over time take the company into bankruptcy.